-Rodwell who is verified as being present and a participant at the Stonewall Riots in 1969 said of that fateful night:
+Rodwell who is actually verified as being present and a participant at the Stonewall Riots in 1969 said of that fateful night:

 A number of incidents were happening simultaneously.
 There was no one thing that happened or one person, there was just… a flash of group, of mass anger.
 There was a very volatile active political feeling, especially among young people … when the night of the Stonewall Riots came along, just everything came together at that one moment.
 People often ask what was special about that night …

 There was no one thing special about it.
 It was just everything coming together, one of those moments in history that if you were there, you knew, this is it, this is what we’ve been waiting for.”